JoshuaJwakdak/UML-Class-and-Use-Case-Diagrams-to-Solidity/README.md

 -  pip install Jinja2
 -  pip install ttkthemes
 -  pip install graphviz
-  --you can use python -m pip install <package-name> if you face pip not recognized error
+-  you can use python -m pip install <package-name> if you face pip not recognized error

 **To use the App**